Telephone numbers in the Soviet Union: Area codes

-Basically, area codes were distributed geographically, so that neighboring regions usually had close area code numbers.
+Area codes were assigned geographically, so that neighboring regions usually had close area code numbers.

 Area 0

 Area codes with 0 denotes the republics and Oblasts of the European part of the USSR.
 After the collapse of the Soviet Union, these codes in Russia, Belarus and Ukraine were preserved, with minor changes.
-Area codes in the Ukraine and Belarus later dropped initial 0.
+Area codes in Ukraine and Belarus later dropped initial 0.
 In Russia, in December 2005 the leading zero in the Oblastal area codes was replaced by a 4 with the next 2 numbers same (except Kaliningrad Oblast turning from 011 to 401 as 411 is in use).